 Technical information about this website’s accessibility

-The National Business Crime Centre, hosted by the Metropolitan Police Service, is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The National Business Crime Centre, hosted by the City of London, is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The unit is small and the cost of a formal technical assessment would be greater than the unit expendiure budget.
+The unit is small and the cost of a formal technical assessment would be greater than the unit expenditure budget.